We have reviewed this resource in light of the Spring 2017 Budget and we do not consider that any amendments are necessary

 Why do employers need to know about the taxation of termination payments?

-Termination payments must be taxed correctly because HM Revenue & Customs (HMRC) can recover unpaid tax, national insurance contributions (NICs), penalties and interest from the employer
+Termination payments must be taxed correctly because HMRC can recover unpaid tax, national insurance contributions (NICs), penalties and interest from the employer

 Consider both income tax and NICs.
-In addition to employee's NICs, employers have to pay employer's NICs on payments that constitute earnings from employment (see Current rates and limits for employment lawyers: Tax and NICs (www.practicallaw.com/4-200-2038) for the current rates).
+In addition to employee NICs, employers have to pay employer NICs on payments that constitute earnings from employment (see Current rates and limits for employment lawyers: Tax and NICs ( www.practicallaw.com/4-200-2038) for the current rates).
 This can significantly add to the costs of settlement.

-If an employer does not deduct tax or NICs from a termination payment, it is, generally, liable for the tax and NICs not deducted, plus interest and penalties.
+If an employer does not deduct tax or NICs from a termination payment, the employer is, generally, liable for the tax and NICs not deducted, plus interest and penalties.
 (The employee in such circumstances is entitled to a tax credit for the tax that should have been deducted.)

-Both the employer and former employee will want the termination payment to be legitimately structured to reduce the tax liability and will also want certainty that no future tax liability will arise.
+Both the employer and former employee will want the termination payment to be legitimately structured to minimise the tax liability and will also want certainty that no future tax liability will arise.

 How much of the payment is taxable?